RocketLeagueMapmaking/RL-docs/docs/guide/kismet/04_tagame.md

 ::::warning UDK Documentation: Disabled nodes

 Psyonix has not included all kismet nodes that can be found in UDK.
 For a complete list of all kismet nodes that do not work in Rocket League see the reference list below.
-To hide these nodes in UDK add `deprecated` in the header of the UnrealScript files or remove them if you no longer want them.
+To see the kismet nodes that have been added to the game or the other classes that have been removed, check out the [dummy classes changelog](https://github.com/ghostrider-05/RL-dummy-classes2/blob/main/CHANGELOG.md#classes)

 :::details List of disabled nodes
 <!-- Span needed to give more space to the list -->